MEMBERSHIP

 Hurricanes can shatter lives as well as damage property.
 Being prepared can help you, your family or your business minimize the impact of the storm.
 The best time to start is before the threat is imminent.
 Here's what you need to know.

-Don't wait until a hurricane watch is issued, because it may already be too late to take certain precautions.
-Reduce property damage and get through any hurricane emergency with less stress by preparing before the season begins.
+If you wait until a hurricane watch or warning is issued, it may already be too late to take certain precautions.
+You can mitigate property damage and get through any hurricane emergency with less stress by taking precautions before the season begins.
+Here’s what you need to know.

-Creating a home inventory will help ensure that you have purchased enough insurance to replace your personal possessions.
-It can also speed the claims process, substantiate losses for income tax purposes and is helpful should you need to apply for disaster aid.
-In the event you need to evacuate, be sure your home inventory is among the important documents you take with you.
+Creating a home inventory will help ensure that you have purchased enough property insurance to replace your possessions.
+It can also speed the claims process, substantiate losses for income tax purposes, and is helpful should you need to apply for federal or state disaster aid.
+Take pictures or video when possible.
+If you need to evacuate, be sure to include your home inventory among the important documents you take with you or store it in the cloud.

-This hurricane season insurance checklist can help you to understand your coverage and whether it’s adequate to repair or rebuild your home, if necessary, and to replace your belongings
+This hurricane season insurance checklist can help you understand your coverage and whether it’s adequate to repair or rebuild your home, if necessary, and replace your belongings.

-Keep in mind that your homeowners insurance covers the cost of temporary repairs for hurricane damage, as well as reasonable additional living expenses (ALE) over and above your normal living expenses if you have to relocate (such as the extra expense of getting to work or to school if your temporary home is in a different community).
+Keep in mind that your homeowners insurance covers the cost of temporary repairs for hurricane damage and reasonable additional living expenses (ALE) over and above your normal living expenses if you have to relocate.
+These extra expenses can, for example, include the cost of getting to work or school if your temporary home is in a different community.

-However, your homeowners policy doesn’t cover flood damage, so you may want to consider looking into flood insurance.
+However, a typical homeowners insurance policy doesn’t cover flood damage, so consider looking into flood insurance.
 If you live by the coast, you may also need a separate policy for protection against wind and wind-blown water damage.
+Contact your insurance professional if you have questions about what your current policy will cover or need to expand your current coverage.

-Hurricane force winds can turn landscaping materials into missiles that can break windows and doors and much of the property damage associated with hurricanes occurs after the windstorm when rain enters structures through broken windows, doors and openings in the roof.
+Hurricane-force winds can turn landscaping materials into missiles that can break windows and doors.
+Also, much of the property damage associated with hurricanes occurs after the windstorm when rain enters structures through broken windows, doors, and openings in the roof.

-While retrofitting your home to protect against these possibilities is undoubtedly an expense, you can do it in stages.
+While making your home more resilient to protect against storm damage is undoubtedly an investment, you can do it in stages:

 Next steps link: Now that you're prepared, know what to do when the threat of a hurricane is imminent.